Does PO Funding Make Sense for Your Business?

 Cash Against Documents & Vendor Guarantees: Low-Cost Import Funding Tools

-Purchase order (PO) financing or trade financing is a type of creditor advance for paying suppliers for items your business sells, resells, or distributes to your customers.
-Purchase order financing is an excellent way to accelerate business growth without taking on balance sheet debt or selling company stock or equity.
-Bankers Factoring provides PO financing (funding) solutions to clients whose purchasing demands exceed cash flow at rates cheaper than a credit card.
+Purchase order (PO) financing is a type of advance for paying suppliers when selling items to customers.
+It helps accelerate business growth without debt or selling company stock.
+Bankers Factoring offers PO financing solutions at competitive rates.

 Qualifying for PO Funding

-To qualify for PO Financing, your business sells finished goods to commercial (B2B) or government (B2G) customers and earns a profit margin of at least 20% to qualify for purchase order financing.
-Due to the creditworthiness of your customers and suppliers and your business relationship with them, purchase order financing is available to small businesses.
+To be eligible for PO Financing, your business must sell goods to commercial or government customers and have a profit margin of at least 20%.
+Purchase order financing is available to small businesses based on their creditworthiness and business relationships with customers and suppliers.
 If your customers and suppliers are well-known, reputable businesses, your chances of acceptance increase significantly.
 As a small business owner, your relationship with your customers and vendors matters a great deal.
 Please read our article on PO funding for small business.

 Bankers Factoring is proud to provide A/R Factoring or Accounts Receivable Factoring for clients with invoices for goods delivered.
 To learn more about our A/R Factoring program, visit Why Companies use A/R Factoring.